cybertec-postgresql/pgwatch/docs/metric_definitions.rst

 * Metric queries should execute fast - at least below the selected *Statement timeout* (default 5s)

 * Columns can be optionally "tagged" by prefixing them with "tag\_".
-By doing this, the column data will be indexed by the InfluxDB / Postgres giving following advantages:
+By doing this, the column data will be indexed by the Postgres giving following advantages:

   * Sophisticated auto-discovery support for indexed keys/values, when building charts with Grafana.

   * Faster queries for queries on those columns.

-  * Less disk space used for repeating values in InfluxDB.
-Thus when you’re for example returning some longish and repetitive status strings (possible with Singlestat or Table panels) that you’ll be looking up by some ID column, it might still make sense to prefix the column with "tag\_" to reduce disks space.

-  * If using InfluxDB storage, there needs to be at least one tag column, identifying all rows uniquely, is more than on row can be returned by the query.

 * All fetched metric rows can also be "prettyfied" with any custom static key-value data, per host.
 To enable use the "Custom tags"
   Web UI field for the monitored DB entry or "custom_tags" YAML field.
 Note that this works per host and applies to all metrics.